Toryt/contracts/README.md

 ## Browsers

-Some workarounds were made to accommodate different Safari.
+Some workarounds were made to accommodate different behavior in Safari.
 This only concerns using `Error` stack traces to report where a contract has failed.

 Safari support for traces is bad.
 First of all, Safari haphazardly skips frames in its stack trace.
 Second, there is a difference in the stack traces generated when using Safari 'live', and via Web Driver.
 In the latter case, no lines or